 Weighted blankets are also Sensory Weighted Blankets or Therapeutic Weighted Blankets.

 There are different variations of weighted blankets and many people use them for different things.
-They have been known to treat a whole host of ailments such as restless leg syndrome, sleep apnoea, and insomnia.
+They have been known to treat a whole host of ailments such as restless leg syndrome, sleep apnea, and insomnia.
 They really do have amazing benefits, not just for people with sensory and anxiety issues.

 When buying a weighted blanket for sensory processing disorder, it is important to do your research and choose the one that is right for you.
 Even weight distribution, materials and the physical weight of the blanket itself all help to ease sensory issues and give you or your child some much-needed rest.